 A location with little to no direct light is the ideal setting for this species.
-Shady locations must be avoided at all costs due to the heightened chance of over-watering and crown rot (when watered from above).
-If you're worried about its location being too dark, if a newspaper can be read while having your back towards the light source, you're good to go.
+Shady locations must be avoided at all costs due to the heightened chance of over-watering and basal rot (when watered from above).
+If you're worried about its location being too dark, if a newspaper can be read while having your back towards the light source, you'll be good to go.

-In terms of the ideal room around the house, as long as the desired location is above 15ºC (59ºF) and is at least four metres away from an operating heat source, it should be accepted. a north, east or west-facing windowsill is great, but try not to place it in direct sunlight where a chocolate bar would melt within thirty minutes.
+In terms of the ideal room around the house, as long as the desired location is above 15ºC (59ºF) and is at least four metres away from an operating heat source, it should be accepted.
+A north, east or west-facing windowsill is great, but try not to place it in direct sunlight where a chocolate bar would melt.

 Over-watering is the biggest issue, with typical signs of this include brown leaves with soft spots on the underside of the leaves, basal/crown rot or powdery mildew forming in the centre.
 Not only do you have to be mindful of these problems, but also have a think about which plant parts to keep dry.
 Its central crown must also remain dry at all times to prevent the development of basal rot or mildew.
 Avoid waterlogging; there's no point fulfilling the ukhouseplants' phrase, 'drenches in between near-droughts' if the base of the pot is submerged, as root rot will arise.
 For any more information about over-watering related issues, be sure to click on this link.

-Gerbera is a perennial genus consisting of thirty-eight species, originating from South Africa and neighbouring countries.
-The genus was discovered by Carl Linnaeus who named it in honour of Traugott Gerber - a German botanist and medical doctor during the eighteenth century.
+Gerbera is a perennial genus consisting of thirty-eight species, originating from central Swaziland - now known as 'Eswatini'.
+The genus was discovered by Harry Bolus in 1889 who named it in honour of German botanist and doctor, Traugott Gerber.

-Did you know that Gerbera came third in NASA's Clean Air Study back in 1989.
-They introduced unnatural amounts of benzene, formaldehyde, and trichloroethylene into a enclosed environment to see if 33 tested plants can naturally remove them from the surroundings.
-Lady Palms, Parlour Palms, Peace Lilies & Chrysanthemums came out on top, removing all of the toxins and even others such as ammonia and xylene.
+Did you know that Gerbera came third in NASA's Clean Air Study back in 1989?
+They introduced unnatural amounts of benzene, formaldehyde, and trichloroethylene into an enclosed environment to see if thirty-three tested plants can naturally remove them from the surroundings.
+Lady Palms, Parlour Palms, Peace Lilies & Chrysanthemums came out on top, along with the Gerbera, removing all of the toxins and even others such as ammonia and xylene!

-H1b - can be grown outdoors in spring and summer in a sheltered location, but is fine to remain indoors.
-If you decide to bring this houseplant outdoors, do not allow it to endure more than an hour of direct sunlight a day as this will burn the leaves.
-Regularly keep an eye out for pests, especially when re-introducing it back into the home.
+H1c (Hardiness Zone 11) - Can be grown outdoors between late spring and summer throughout most of the UK while nighttime temperatures are above 8℃ (46℉).
+If you decide to bring the plant outdoors, don't allow it to endure more than an hour of direct sunlight a day as it may result in sun-scorch.
+Regularly keep an eye out for pests, especially when re-introducing back indoors.

 Up to 0.3m in height and 0.4m in width, with the ultimate height taking between 4 - 6 years to achieve.

-Gerberas are a tender perennial, meaning that as long as the temperature doesn't dip below 5°C, it should rebook in the following spring or summer.
-The genus can be split in four group, based off the flowers' morphology; single, double, crested double and full-crested doubles.
+Gerbera are a tender perennial, meaning that as long as the temperature doesn't dip below 5°C, it should rebloom in the following spring or summer.
+The genus can be split in four groups, based off the flowers' morphology - single, double, crested double and full-crested double.
 The primary difference between the groups is to do with the amount of petal rows on each flower head.
-Fo reference, the most common Gerbera, the G. jamesonii, is a single-crested flower.
+For reference, the most common Gerbera, the G. jamesonii, is a single-crested flower.

-Not known to be poisonous by consumption of pets and humans.
-If high quantities are eaten, it may result in vomiting, nausea and a loss of appetite.
+Not known to be poisonous when consumed by pets and humans.
+If large quantities are eaten, it may result in vomiting, nausea and a loss of appetite.

-Some florists & Online Stores.
-Specimens are likely to be found in summer outside at most garden centres; it's not advised to bring outdoor plants inside as this could lead to environmental shock with the risk of introducing pests into the home.
+Some Florists & Online Stores may sell Gerbera during the spring and summer, along with garden centres stocking them outdoors.
+It's not advised to bring outdoor plants inside as this could lead to environmental shock and the risk of introducing pests into the home.